Cyan75/SwiftIntro/Swift_01_the_basic.md

     }
   }
    ```
    * Implicitly unwrapped optional : an optional will always have a value, after that value is first set.
+     * Declare the optional with `!`
+       * whereas forced unwrapping requires `!` when using
+     * during class initialisation
+     * giving permission for the optional to be force-unwrapped if needed
    ```swift
    let possibleString: String? = "An optional string." let forcedString: String = possibleString! // requires an exclamation point